 As circumstances change in the future, you or your partner may wish to sell the business.
 This could present difficulties if one of the partners isn't interested in selling.

 You can deal with such an eventuality by including an exit strategy in the partnership agreement.
 For example, you may include "a right of first refusal" should your partner decide to sell his or her interest in the business to a third party.
 This ensures that you retain the right to accept the offer, thus preventing a stranger from joining the business.
 An exit strategy can address many other issues such as a partner's bankruptcy, disability or desire to move out of the country.

 When balancing the advantages and disadvantages of a partnership, you also need to consider if you're able to cope with unpredictability.
 Even if you have a solid exit strategy in your partnership agreement, the change triggered by a partner's situation can cause instability in the business.
 Is riding the wave of instability one of your strengths?

 In analyzing some of the advantages and disadvantages of a partnership, you may conclude that the advantages outweigh the disadvantages.
 What's more, some of the disadvantages of a partnership may be overcome with due diligence, proper investigation and a detailed, written, business prenup.

-Ultimately, make sure that you're comfortable yourself in a partner role.
-Ask yourself what growth goals can a partnership help you achieve that you could not do alone.
+Ultimately, make sure that you're comfortable in a partner role.
+Ask yourself what growth goals a partnership can help you achieve that you could not do alone.
 What expertise can you attract in a partner that may be a competitive differentiator?